Nic-Horton/initiative-finder/README.md

 <a name="directions"></a>

 1. Login or Register
-2. Create Monsters and Characters
+2. Create Characters and Monsters
 3. Create a Battle
 4. Add Characters and Monsters to battle
-5. Roll inititiative!
+5. Roll initiative!

 <!-- ACKNOWLEDGMENTS -->